Back to Resources Page

 Did you work from home at the height of the pandemic?
 Millions of Aussies did exactly that, so it’s worth taking note of the ATO’s latest changes to work from home deductions.

-While the actual cost method of calculating tax deductions hasn’t changed, the ATO has simplified how to claim fixed rate tax deductions incurred while working from home.
+While the actual cost method of calculating working from home tax deductions hasn’t changed, the ATO has simplified how to claim fixed rate tax deductions incurred while working from home.

 “Items that are difficult and tedious for everyday Aussies to calculate actual work-use, like phone, internet and electricity expenses, are included in the revised rate,” explained the ATO’s Assistant Commissioner, Tim Loh.